Docker Installation

 You will need a recent version of Docker, at least version 20.10.10.
 In addition, use the following Docker image:

 Warning: All configuration examples are created to run on a local computer.
-When using external servers, change GRAYLOG_HTTP_EXTERNAL_URI to your server IP and add GRAYLOG_HTTP_PUBLISH_URI.
+When using external servers, change GRAYLOG_HTTP_EXTERNAL_URI configuration value to your server IP and add GRAYLOG_HTTP_PUBLISH_URI.

 Graylog Data Node Compose File